 Dreaming New Realities: Interactive Storytelling with Extended Reality (XR)

-Each summer, high school students from across the country come together at the University of Rochester’s Mary Ann Mavrinac Studio X to explore and experiment with XR technologies.
+Every summer from 2022 through 2025, high school students from across the country have come together at the University of Rochester’s Mary Ann Mavrinac Studio X to explore and experiment with XR technologies.
 This two-week program welcomes participants of all experience levels, guiding them in creating their own VR experiences.
 Students begin by learning XR fundamentals and brainstorming project ideas, then progress to hands-on practice with tools like Blender and Unity.
 To support continued learning, we’ve included free, linked resources designed to empower students to build their skills independently.

-These resources gathered by Libby Braun are made available under CC BY-SA 4.0.
+These resources gathered by Libby Braun were made available under CC BY-SA 4.0 in 2024.
+The resources were updated by Fenway Powers in 2025.

 group shot of pre-college students and teachers.